Country Guide: United States

 - Foreign military sales contract that indicates vehicle meets USA-EPA / DOT regulations

-- Exemption as a 25-model year old vehicle as proven by the title
+- Exemption as a model 25-year old vehicle as proven by the title

-- Copy of U.S. Title or Registration when previously registered in the USA (vehicles previously owned and shipped from the U.S. by the returning importer)
+- Copy of U.S. title or registration when previously registered in the USA (vehicles previously owned and shipped from the U.S. by the returning residents / owners of the goods)

 - Completed EPA-3520-1, DOT, HS-7 and Customs 7501 forms (vehicles previously owned and shipped from the U.S. by the returning importer)

-- For vehicles previously owned and shipped from the U.S. by the returning importer, the ownership names must match with the consignee of the shipment on the vehicle Title and Registration.
+- For vehicles previously owned and shipped from the U.S. by the returning resident / owner of the goods, the ownership names must match with the owner of the goods’ of the shipment on the vehicle title and registration.

-- In general vehicles that are 25 model years old and with the original drive train are exempt from EPA / DOT regulations.
+- In general vehicle models that are 25 years or older and with the original drive train are exempt from EPA / DOT regulations.

-- Vehicles less than 25 model years old that were not previously titled in the U.S must comply with EPA / DOT regulations.
+- Vehicle models less than 25 years old that were not previously titled in the U.S must comply with EPA / DOT regulations.

 - The cost and time to bring a vehicle into compliance by an ICI (certified conversion shop) make the process an unwise economic decision in most cases.

-- It is important to know that any imported vehicle, new or used, must comply with U.S. safety, fuel savings, and air pollution control standards.
-If an imported vehicle does not conform to these standards, it must be brought into conformity; otherwise it must be destroyed or exported.
+- If an imported vehicle does not conform to these standards, it must be brought into conformity; otherwise it must be destroyed or exported.

 - Do not store personal items in any motor vehicle.